brianshumate/ansible-hubot/README.md

 throughout the livelong day!

-By default this Hubot is configured for HipChat, but that can be easily changed by editing `defaults/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/hubot.env.j2`.
+By default this Hubot is configured for HipChat, but that can be easily changed by editing `vars/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/_hubot.env.j2`.

 ## Requirements

-This Hubot role requires a Debian based Linux host and has been tested to function on Ubuntu with the following specific software versions:
+This Hubot role requires a Debian or RHEL based Linux host and has been tested to function on Ubuntu and CentOS with the following specific software versions:

 * Ansible: 1.8.2
 * Hubot: GitHub Master